ollieread/laravel-repositories/README.md

 The above is the same as `Model::simplePaginate()` except with the where clause array.

+## Queries
+If you want to create your own queries you can a few options.

+### Just a query object

+    Repository::query()

+This will return a fresh Eloquent query builder for you.
+Note, this won't run any currently queued criteria.

+### A query object with some simple where's

+    Repository::builderQuery(array $arguments = [])

+Pass in an array of `column => value` pairs to add simple where clauses.
+If the value is a closure, it will be passed the query object, and if the value is an array, it'll run a `whereIn()`.
+All of the default helper methods use this, so that arguments structure applies to those too.

+### Get my own query instance
+If you want your own query instance, you can simple use the following;

+    Repository::make(array $attributes = [])

+This is the same as `$model = new Model($attributes)`.
+From here you can call one of the many methods to get a new query.

+    $model->newQuery()
+    $model->newModelQuery()
+    $model->newQueryWithoutRelationships()

+You could even just start building the query from the `Model` object, but that's just messy!

 ## Criteria
 Criteria are a way of adding extra..well..criteria to queries without having to define a load of methods inside your repository.
 All criteria should extend the base class;